-Recommendation The company complies The cor Why How 1.4.
+Recommendation The company complies The company explains Why How 1.4.
 Corporate Social Responsibility 1.4.1.
-The Committee recommends that the board of directors adopts a policy for the company's corporate social responsibility, including social responsibility and sustainability, and that the policy is available in the management commentary and/or on the company's website.
+The Committee recommends that the board of directors adopts a policy for the company's corporate social responsibility, including social responsibility and sustainability, and that the policy is available in the management commentary and/ or on the company's website.
 The Committee recommends that the board of directors ensures compliance with the policy. • 1.4.2.
 The Committee recommends that the board of directors adopts a tax policy to be made available on the company's website. • 2.
 The duties and responsibilities of the board of directors 2.1.
 Overall tasks and responsibilities 2.1.1.
 The Committee recommends that the board of directors in support of the company's statutory objects according to its articles of association and the long-term value creation considers the company's purpose and ensures and promotes a good culture and sound values in the company.
 The company should provide an account thereof in the management commentary and/or on the company's website. • 2.1.2.
-The Committee recommends that the board of directors at least once a year discusses and on a regular basis follows up on the company's overall strategic targets in order to ensure the value creation in the company. e.1.3.
-The Committee recommends that the board of directors on a continuously pasis takes steps to examine whether the company's share and capital structure supports the strategy and the long-term value creation in the interest of the company as well as the shareholders.
-The Committee recommends that the company gives an account thereof in the management commentary.
-2.1.4.
-The Committee recommends that the board of directors prepares and on an annual basis reviews guidelines for the executive management, including requirements in respect of the reporting to the board of directors. • 2.2 Members of the board of directors ' 2.2.1.
+The Committee recommends that the board of directors at least once a year discusses and on a regular basis follows up on the company's overall strategic targets in order to ensure the value creation in the company. • • • • • • • • • • • • • • • • • • • • 2.1.4.
+The Committee recommends that the board of directors prepares and on an annual basis reviews guidelines for the executive management, including requirements in respect of the reporting to the board of directors. • 2.2 Members of the board of directors 2.2.1.
 The Committee recommends that the board of directors, in addition to a chairperson, appoints a vice chairperson, who can step in if the chairperson is absent and who can generally act as the chairperson's close sparring partner. • 2.2.2.
-The Committee recommends that the chairperson in cooperation with the individual members of the board of directors ensures that the members up-date and supplement their knowledge of relevant matters, and that the members' special knowledge and qualifications are applied in the best possible manner. • 2.2.3.
+The Committee recommends that the chairperson in cooperation with the individual members of the board of directors ensures that the members update and supplement their knowledge of relevant matters, and that the members' special knowledge and qualifications are applied in the best possible manner.
+2.2.3.
 The Committee recommends that if the board of directors, in exceptional cases, requests a member of the board of directors to take on special duties for the company, for instance, for a short period to take part in the daily management of the company, the board of directors should approve this in order to ensure that the board of directors maintains its independent overall management and control function.
 It is recommended that the company publishes any decision on allowing a member of the board of directors to take part in the daily management, including the expected duration thereof. •